“I needed to ring tonight just to talk with someone. I did and this has really made a terrific difference. Thank you.”

 Nightline is an anonymous service, and we cannot trace your calls nor see where you’re calling from.
 This means we only know as much about you as you actively tell us over the phone.

 In an emergency situation, you would need to tell us where you are and your number if you want us to call for help, or dial 999 directly.

 Calling Nightline will cost the same as calling any London landline.
 With some providers it’s free to call landlines for under an hour on evenings.
 We can also call you back for free if you are on a landline, but unfortunately we are unable to call mobiles.

 If you are calling from abroad, or are otherwise worried about cost, you can also call us via Skype.
 If we’re not online at that moment, send us an message using the IM service and we will open it up if a volunteer is free.

 We are open during the night from 6pm to 8am every night of term (also weekends).

-We support about 40 universities.
+We support about 55 universities.
 Term dates vary from university to university, but we try to cover as much of the year as possible with our terms.
 We close the lines outside of term-time because it’s tricky to get student volunteers to staff the lines during that time.
-Below are the specific dates that we’re open this year (we’ve added 6 weeks of opening time to cover more of the year!)
+Below are the specific dates that we’re open this year.

 When you’re closed, who can I contact?